ORGANIZATIONS:

 Ore-Rock-On | orerockon.com

-MHRC Club member Tim Fisher maintains an awesome website and tremendous resource for rockhounds in the Pacific Northwest.
+Mt.
+Hood Rock Club member Tim Fisher maintains an awesome website and tremendous resource for rockhounds in the Pacific Northwest.

 Greg Gentry Studio Arts | greg-gentry.com

-The stunning jewelry of MHRC club member Dr. Greg Gentry pulls from his studies of geology, paleontology and metal arts.
+The stunning jewelry of club member Dr. Greg Gentry pulls from his studies of geology, paleontology and metal arts.

 Alison Jean Cole | alisonjeancole.com